 The Aphid Monitoring service provides information specifically for your field to assess the risk of virus transmission, enabling better targeting of aphicide applications and other crop management interventions.

 Insect monitoring provides you with the information you need to assess the risk of virus transmission specifically for your field.
 You can use this information in a number of ways to help you to reduce virus transmission and increase the value of your crop:

 Reduce and better target aphicide applications saving you money and time.

 Demonstrate good management practices helping you meet your customers' needs.

 Optimally time haulm destruction to preserve the value of your crop.

 Assess the potential of home-saved seed potatoes and maximise profit the following year.

 We send you all the equipment that is needed, including water trap, sample pots and return envelopes.
 It takes just a few minutes to collect the sample.
 Your results, including a cumulative risk index, are sent to you by email or fax - your choice.
 You will receive your results the same day we receive your sample.
 Costs per site are around £418 for a ten week growing season.

 Seed potato growers, carrot growers and salad growers in the UK and Europe are benefiting from our service year after year by making decisions based on results for their own fields.

-There are specific order forms for some crops, Oilseed Rape (OSR), Carrots and Parsnips.
-For other crops please use the general order from.
+There are specific aphid monitoring order forms for some crops: Cereals & Salads, Oilseed Rape (OSR), Carrots and Parsnips.
+Aphid monitoring in potatoes can be ordered via our web shop.
+For monitoring in other crops please contact us to discuss.